1996 Bosch Spark Plug Grand Prix

 The 1996 Bosch Spark Plug Grand Prix was a CART race which happened at the Nazareth Speedway on April 28, 1996.
-It was the 5th round of the 1996 IndyCar season.
+It was the 5th round of the 1996 PPG Indy Car World Series season.

 Qualifying

 Penske Racing driver Paul Tracy set the a mph speed of 190.737 mph, and also, the pole.
 It was a New Track Record.

 Race

 Start - Lap 95

 At lap 15, the first caution came out as Hiro Matsushita collided with Juan Manuel Fangio II.
 The restart came out at lap 22.
 The top ten at lap 25 were: Paul Tracy, Emerson Fittipaldi, Scott Pruett, Michael Andretti, Jimmy Vasser, Al Unser Jr., Bobby Rahal, Robby Gordon, Greg Moore and Christian Fittipaldi.
 At lap 53, Hiro Matsushita was the first driver to retire.
 At lap 79, Andretti stalled his car after a 13.4 pitstop.
 He continued in the race.
 At the following lap, the race leader Paul Tracy hit three mechanics in one move then after that he was able to stop his car in his pit stall.
 The mechanics were not badly injured, but were taken to the hospital.
 At lap 89, Paul Tracy received a black flag penalty because of the incident with his mechanics.
 The top six at lap 95 was: Michael Andretti, Al Unser Jr., Greg Moore, Emerson Fittipaldi, Bobby Rahal and Christian Fittipaldi.